SE-UP/RSE-UP/chapters/intro_snakemake.md

 ### Installation via pip

 Instead of conda, snakemake can be installed with pip.
-However, note that snakemake has non-python dependencies, such that the pip based installation has a limited functionality if those dependencies are not manually installed in addition.
+However, note that snakemake has non-python dependencies, such that the pip-based installation has a limited functionality if those dependencies are not manually installed in addition.

 A list of Snakemake's dependencies can be found within its [meta.yaml conda recipe](https://bioconda.github.io/recipes/snakemake/README.html)